facebookresearch/flores/README.md

 ```

 ## License
-The dataset is licenced under CC-by-NC, see the LICENSE file for details.
+The dataset is licenced under CC-BY-SA, see the LICENSE file for details.